Table of Contents

 Data retention and governance

-Purpose limitation: Data should be used strictly for security and loss prevention purposes.
-Policies must explicitly prohibit the use of LPR data for marketing or tracking protected activities.
+- Purpose limitation: data should be used strictly for security and loss prevention purposes.
+Policies must explicitly prohibit using LPR data for marketing or tracking protected activities.

 Legal frameworks

-Fourth amendment considerations: Courts have largely ruled that license plates are public information and do not require a warrant to capture in public spaces.
-However, prolonged tracking that creates a comprehensive profile of movement may trigger privacy scrutiny.
+- Fourth Amendment considerations: courts have largely ruled that license plates are public information and do not require a warrant to capture in public spaces.
+A federal judge recently affirmed that automated license plate readers do not violate Fourth Amendment privacy rights (Source: Courthouse News).

 Real-world operational impact